fluree/docs.flur.ee/src/content/0.15.0/docs/query/analytical-query.md

 }
 ```

 Like intermediate aggregate clauses, binds can use aggregate functions.
-See [Select or selectOne Clauses](#select-or-select-one-clauses) for a list of valid aggregate variables.
+See the [Valid Aggregate Functions](#valid-aggregate-functions) list above.

 ```flureeql
 {"select": "?hash",